SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-03.md

 Routing information is used for forwarding rule computation, which mostly stored in RIB/FIB.
 It is not specialized for SAV but can be used to some extent for SAV.
 However, existing SAV mechanisms that conduct SAV solely based on routing information (e.g., strict uRPF and loose uRPF) may have high false positive or false negative rates in complex routing scenarios.

 ## SAV-specific Information
-SAV-specific information is specialized for SAV, which provides more accurate SAV-related information than routing information.
+SAV-specific information is specialized for SAV, which explicitly or implicitly indicates the accurate incoming directions of source addresses.
 For example, it can explicitly determine the source prefixes for a specific subnet or the incoming directions for a specific source prefix.
 By using SAV-specific information besides routing information, the accuracy of SAV rules can be improved.
 More specifically, the false positive can be avoided and the false negative can be reduced.
 Note that, SAV-specific information can also provide SAV rules directly instead of the materials for rule generation.

 # Intra-domain SAVNET Architecture {#sec-arch}